Why is change so hard? (and how to make it easier)

 Let’s be real—change is hard.

-Scratch that.
-Change can feel downright exhausting.
-Whether it’s creating new habits, breaking old ones, or trying to live in a way that feels more aligned with who you are—getting started (and staying consistent) can feel like a steep, uphill climb.
+Whether it’s starting a new habit, letting go of an old one, or trying to live in a way that feels more like you again, getting started (and staying consistent) can feel like a steep climb.

 changes ahead hard